avinashvaidya09/cli_tools/README.md

 3. Clone the GIT project in your directory/workspace
 3. Create a python virtual environment in your directory

-## Steps to create your first CLI tool
+## Steps to create your first CLI automation tool and distribute it

 1. Install dependencies using pip.
 Refer requirements.txt